|Last Quarterly Update:||11/2/2015|

 The US hair care services industry includes about 80,000 establishments (76,000 beauty salons; 4,000 barber shops) with combined annual revenue of about $20 billion.

 Demand is driven by demographics and population growth.
-The profitability of individual companies depends on technical expertise and marketing skills.
+The profitability of individual companies depends on effective marketing and maintaining repeat business.
 Large companies enjoy economies of scale in purchasing and marketing.
 Small companies can compete successfully by offering superior service or securing favorable locations.
-The US industry is highly fragmented: the 50 largest companies generate about 15 percent of revenue.
+Both segments of the industry are fragmented: the 50 largest beauty salon operators generate about 15% of US industry revenue, and the 50 largest barber shop operators account for about 30% of revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY